75th Annual CSSRA June 3-5 • 2022

 The Progression system being used during the CSSRA Championships is as following:

-• Events with 22 to 35 entries will have heats and 2 semi-finals with the winners and up to 8 next fastest times advancing to the semi’s.
+• Events with 22 to 35 entries will have Time Trials and up to 14 fastest times advancing to the semi’s.
 Crews will be progressed by times as,

 Crews will be placed in the Final by there result in the semi-final,

-• Events with 36 to 63 entries will have heats and 3 semi-finals with the winners and up to 12 next fastest times advancing to the semi’s.
+• Events with 36 to 60 entries will have Time Trials and 3 semi-finals and up to 21 fastest times advancing to the semi’s.
 Crews will be seeded by times as,

 Crews will be placed in the final by there result in the semi-final,